 Video: 1992 Cup Final, Gm1: Jaromir Jagr won't be denied

 1995: Neal Broten scores his second goal of the game at 18:36 of overtime to give the New Jersey Devils a 2-1 victory against the visiting Penguins in Game 4 of the Eastern Conference Semifinals.
-Broten's game-winner comes on New Jersey's 51st shot against goaltender Ken Wregget and gives the Devils a 3-1 lead in the best-of-7 series.
+Broten's game-winner comes on New Jersey's 51st shot against goalie Ken Wregget and gives the Devils a 3-1 lead in the best-of-7 series.

 2001: Patrick Roy earns his 18th career playoff shutout and Joe Sakic scores twice to help the Colorado Avalanche defeat New Jersey 5-0 in Game 1 of the Final.
 It's the ninth consecutive victory in the Final for Roy, who makes 25 saves.
 Sakic opens the scoring midway through the first period and scores again late in the second.

 2009: The Penguins earn a return trip to the Stanley Cup Final by completing a four-game sweep of the Carolina Hurricanes in the Eastern Conference Final with a 4-1 win at RBC Center.
 Sidney Crosby sets up two goals and Marc-Andre Fleury makes 30 saves.
-The win puts the Penguins back in the Final after they lost in six games to the Detroit Red Wings in 2008.
+The win puts the Penguins back in the Final after they lose in six games to the Detroit Red Wings in 2008.

 2015: The New York Rangers avoid elimination from the Eastern Conference Final with a 7-3 victory against the Tampa Bay Lightning in Game 6 at Amalie Arena.
 Derick Brassard scores three goals and has two assists for the Rangers, who score five times in the third period to break open a game they lead 2-1 after two periods.
 Rick Nash and J.T.
 Miller each has a goal and three assists for New York.

 2016: The Penguins defeat the Lightning 2-1 in Game 7 of the Eastern Conference Final at Consol Energy Center and advance to the Stanley Cup Final for the first time since 2009.
 Penguins rookie forward Bryan Rust scores twice and rookie goalie Matt Murray makes 16 saves.
-Tampa Bay's Jonathan Drouin ties the game 1-1 by his fourth goal of the series 9:36 into the second period, but Rust put the Penguins ahead 2-1 when he scores 30 seconds later.
+Tampa Bay's Jonathan Drouin ties the game 1-1 by his fourth goal of the series 9:36 into the second period, but Rust put the Penguins ahead to stay when he scores 30 seconds later.